 What Is Minutes Per Mile

 Minutes per mile is exactly what it sounds like.
-Here's the thing — the time it takes you to cover one mile.
-Practically speaking, simple math.
+The time it takes you to cover one mile.
+Simple math.
 Distance divided by time, flipped upside down.

 But here's where it gets weird.
-In most of the world, runners think in minutes per kilometer*.
+So you'll see 5:00/km on a European training plan and 8:03/mile on your Garmin.
+Still, in most of the world, runners think in minutes per kilometer*.
 The US and UK cling to miles like a security blanket.
-So you'll see 5:00/km on a European training plan and 8:03/mile on your Garmin.
-That said, same effort.
+Same effort.
 Different language.

 Pace vs. Speed — They're Not Twins

 Speed is miles per hour.
-That's why pace is minutes per mile.
+Pace is minutes per mile.
 They're inverses.

 The math is clean: 60 divided by your speed in mph equals your pace in minutes per mile.
 But nobody does division mid-run.
 Your watch does it for you.
 And that's fine — until your watch dies, or you're pacing a friend, or you're trying to explain to your non-running partner why "I ran 6 miles per hour" sounds faster than "I ran a 10-minute mile.